The March Equinox 2020 is exact March 19 at 08:50 pm Pacific Time, 11:50 pm Eastern when the Sun reaches the exact Zero degree Aries moment.

 Equinox: Equal Days and Nights

 The equinoxes are the seasonal time of balance and harmony when the days and nights are equal in length.
-During the equinoxes, the Earth’s auric or magnetic field is affected by the Sun’s alignment with the Earth’s equator, meaning all over planet Earth the Sun is rising and setting due East and due West causing a fascinating solar effect that lasts about 48 hours.
+During the equinoxes, the Earth’s auric or magnetic field is affected by the Sun’s alignment with the Earth’s equator, meaning all over planet Earth the Sun is rising and setting due East and due West (except at the poles) causing a fascinating solar effect that lasts about 48 hours.
 The Sun tracking east and west creates a reduction in the auric (magnetic) field around the Earth.

 Many ancient cultures knew this happened at the equinoxes and created ceremonies designed to assist them in connecting more easily with other dimensions when this dimensional doorway was open during the equinoxes.
 This article has a general description of the equinox energy and a section on the individual equinoxes.
 See additional insights on the Equinox Effect.